-We’ve posted before about thinning out just set fruit on fruit trees.
-As the blossoms are pollenized and the fruit begins to grow, it gives off ethylene gas.
+We’ve posted several times about thinning out just set fruit on fruit trees.
+As fruit tree blossoms are pollenized and the fruit begins to grow, it gives off ethylene gas.
 If enough of this gas is released, either because thinning happened late or not at all, many fruit trees will not develop as many fruit buds for next year.
 This tendency of a light (or non-existent) crop following a heavy crop is called biennial bearing.

 Plums, cherries and pears can also show a tendency to biennial bearing.
 Flower thinning can be effective here as well, especially with plums and cherries that are more difficult to hand thin once the fruit is set.